-Assets included in the Balance Sheet are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their value at the year-end, but as a minimum every five years by a qualified external valuer.
+Assets included in the Balance Sheet are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their value at the year-end, but as a minimum every five years by a qualified external valuer, excepting non-property assets that have short useful lives and/or low values.
 This year the Council decided to undertake a desktop exercise of revaluations in addition to the rolling five year programme.